 The Bible tells us that Haggai and Zechariah “prophesied to the Jews” (Ezra 5:1).
 The word prophecy does not always mean making predictions—as the word is frequently but mistakenly understood.
 In contrast, most of these prophetic utterances were actually encouragements and instructions.
-Haggai and Zechariah were prophets because they instructed the people as they were guided by the Holy Spirit.
+These two godly men were prophets because they instructed the people as they were guided by the Holy Spirit.

 Haggai realized the importance of the Temple as the visible place of God’s presence.
 The temple was a tie to unite the nation in faithfulness to the covenant and obedience to the Law.
 For this reason, the prophet encouraged the returned exiles to put every effort toward the rebuilding of the Temple.

 In the meantime, two months after Haggai presented his first recorded message, Zechariah the prophet joined him (Zech.
 1:1).
 Haggai and Zechariah presented other messages upon different occasions.
-They helped as well as encouraged God’s children in their work (Haggai 1:1; 2:21–23; Zech.
+They helped as well and encouraged God’s children in their work (Hag.
+1:1; 2:21–23; Zech.
 3:1–10; 4:6–10).

 When the site was prepared and the ditches were dug for the new foundation, it became clear that the new Temple would not equate in size and beauty with that of Solomon’s.
-Some of the people were discouraged (Haggai 2:3, 9; cf. Ezra 3:12, 13).
-Therefore, Haggai gave another message of encouragement to lift the spirits of the people, on October 17 (Haggai 2:1).
+Some of the people were discouraged (Hag.
+2:3, 9; Ezra 3:12, 13).
+Therefore, Haggai gave another message of encouragement to lift the spirits of the people, on October 17 (Hag.
+2:1).